-Have you ever found yourself in a conversation where you weren’t really listening, but already making up your answer for what the other person was telling you?
+Have you ever found yourself in a conversation where you weren’t really listening?
+Instead, you were already making up your answer for what the other person was telling you?

 Been there done that!
 It is a very common thing that many of us do.
 Especially when you struggle from social anxiety, this is a normal coping mechanism.